How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Injectivity of the Euler Characteristic Transform

-Notice that all the fibers are definable and vary over a definable base, which implies that this is a definable map.
-This observation provides an alternative definition of the Euler Characteristic Transform: \emph{The Euler Characteristic Transform is simply the pushforward of the indicator function of $X_M$ along the definable map $\pi$, which defines a constructible function on $S^{d-1}\times \R$.} \end{rmk-defn}
+This proof of Lemma~\ref{lem:constructible-ECT} provides an important alternative characterization of the Euler Characteristic Transform: The ECT is simply the pushforward of the indicator function of $X_M$ along the definable map $\pi$, which defines a constructible function on $S^{d-1}\times \R$.

 We now use Schapira's inversion theorem, recalled as Theorem~\ref{thm:inversion}, to prove our first injectivity result.

 \begin{thm} Let $\CS(\R^d)$ be the set of constructible sets, i.e.~compact definable sets.
 The map $\ECT: \CS(\R^d) \to \CF(S^{d-1} \times \R)$ is injective.
 Equivalently, if $M$ and $M'$ are two constructible sets that determined the same association of directions to Euler curves, then they are, in fact, the same set.
 Said symbolically: